lavanya3k/lashokkumar.github.io/_pages/cv.md

 * Commonwealth Scholarship and Fellowship for PhD in Remote sensing (2012–2016).
 * Travel Grant (£750) by the International Glaciological society for the IGS Kathmandu, Nepal, March 2015.
 * Travel Grant for Young Scientist (INR 60, 000), awarded by the Council of Scientific and Industrial Research (CSIR), Government of India
-	* For the Conference 'AI in Space: Intelligence beyond planet earth', Spain, June 2011.
-* Master Research funded by Department of Space, Indian space Research organisation (ISRO), PLANEX
+* Master Research funded by Department of Space, Indian space Research organisation (ISRO), PLANEX  (Oct 2010 – Oct 2011).
-	* “Developing tools and techniques for lunar information extraction using multi-sensor image fusion”.
-(Oct 2010 – Oct 2011).